 Chief Engineer Audio

 To hear Chief Engineer, click on the ► (Play/Pause Symbol) on the left hand side of the black bar.
+If the blue bar is slow loading wait and then click play again.

 Repeating what Barry’s letter stated: